 Better prescription adherence with 90-day mail-order refills.Automated prescription refills can get a bad rap for being wasteful: What if too much of the drug is delivered?
 Am I losing money paying for medications I'm not using?
 Instead, a study from the American Journal of Managed Care External Site shows an automated 90-day supply of a maintenance drug leads to higher adherence and less waste than 30-day supplies.

 Convenient access to maintenance medications.Your employees can save time and skip the lines at the retail pharmacy with mail-order prescription refills.
 They can set up automatic refills delivered via mail (or schedule a pick-up at their local pharmacy).

 Mail-order pharmacy vs. online pharmacy: What's the difference?It's easy to confuse the two because both deliver prescriptions via mail.
 However, mail-order pharmacies are part of a health insurance carrier's pharmacy program, which means benefits will automatically apply.
 Online pharmacies, though, act more like any other online retailer (some are properly licensed and some are not — check BeSafeRx External Site) and may not accept insurance coverage.

 Deliver savings and greater satisfaction to your employees.Depending on your pharmacy benefit plan, your employees could pay two copays for a three-month supply via mail order.
 Even without a benefit-based incentive, your employees will likely pay a lower fee for filling a 90-day supply.
 And often, 90-day supplies through mail order offer additional cost savings to your plan, too.

 For Wellmark Blue Cross and Blue Shield customers, please talk with your authorized representative to understand your benefit-design options.

-Check out our step-by-step guide to getting started with mail-order prescriptions flyer (M-2020566) Secure Site on the Marketing Toolkit Secure Site.
+Check out the step-by-step guide to getting started with our mail-order prescriptions flyer Secure Site on the Marketing Toolkit.